Gooseus/nimaws/README.md

 ## Current Status

 Very much a work in progress.
 Sigv4 hasn't been tested extensively and so it'll certainly fail for certain requests.
-I successfully tested simple S3 GETs and PUTs without querystring or header parameters.
+I successfully tested simple S3 GETs and PUTs without any querystrings or complicated header parameters.

 Also of note, this is my second toy project with the Nim language, so there are may be some anti-patterns and non-idiomatic styles as I'm still mostly muddling through.